01 - My GI War Bride

 Only those in Australia, New Zealand and Greece whose immigration quotas are oversubscribed are affected, U.P. said.

-In December 1945, Congress passing the War Brides Act which gave non-quota immigration status to the wives of U.S. servicemen.
+In December 1945, Congress passed the War Brides Act which gave non-quota immigration status to the wives of U.S. servicemen.
 Now, they could enter the country freely and without a visa.
+Even so, some people harbored a negative sentiment about GIs who married 'foreign' girls and English girls who married Americans.

 After my brief "Delay En Route" pass in December 1945, I did not see Hazel again until April 2, 1946, when she arrived in New York.
-The U. S. government paid all the bills, including a 12-day ocean trip, on D Deck, on a ship to New York with dozens of other GI Brides.
+The U. S. government arranged and paid for her 12-day ocean trip, on D Deck, on a ship with dozens of other GI Brides.

 The Unbearable Loss